osmane/z-buffer-trainer/README.md

 Much of the code has been written with the assistance of ChatGPT.

 Due to the large number of files and the library being outdated, I did not upload the library folder in its raw form.
-Instead, I compressed and uploaded it as 'library.zip', which you can use by unzipping.
+Instead, I compressed and uploaded it as 'library.part01.rar'..., which you can use by unraring.
 Alternatively, if you create a new project in Unity and overwrite it with the other file contents, it will likely resolve itself automatically.